OWASP/www-chapter-kalasalingam-academy-of-research-and-education/index.md

 <img src="./assets/images/owaspKLU.png"/>

+## ***IMPORTNAT***
+WE WILL BE ENAGURATING SOON AND SHARING ALL THE NECESSARY DETAILS SOON.
+IF YOU WANT TO BE A PART OF THIS CHAPTER YOU CAN CONTACT THE CHAPTER LEADER NIPUN NEGI nipunnegi2002@gmail.com
 ## Welcome
 Kalasalingam Academy of Research and Education (KARE) has been a steady source of highly skilled talent to the nation as well as overseas.
 A pioneer in engineering education, research and innovation.
 The team of OWASP Student Chapter, one of the gilt-edged coding society, involves ingenious mind solvers who are eager to make the world a better place to live in with their innovative techniques and discoveries.
 By successfully organizing many hackathons, tech-talks, workshops and coding nights, we have always strived hard to maintain the coding culture throughout the campus